Austria–Serbia relations: History

 Hungarian suppression of Serbian revolts during the 1848 Revolutions were not opposed by the Habsburg rulers.
 Serbian claims were not recognized by Hungary was eventually placated with the Austro-Hungarian Compromise of 1867, further angering Serbian nationalists.
 One notable flare-up between the two countries was the 1906-1909 economic conflict known as the Pig War followed with the diplomatic and military crisis over the Austrian annexation of Bosnia which contributed to inflame pan-Serb sentiment and helped lay the grounds for World War I. Ultimately, the tensions between the two countries could not withstand the strain of the Assassination of the Austrian Archduke, by a young Bosnian Serb, an opportunity for the Austro-Hungarian government to solve Slav nationalism.

 Following the July Crisis, Austro-Hungary launched three unsuccessful offensives to punish Serbia for allegedly supporting the assassins.
 In October 1915 with the help of German and Bulgarian forces, Serbia was finally conquered and divided into separate occupation zones.
 The northern three-quarters of Serbia was placed under a harsh Austro-Hungarian occupational regime until its liberation by allied forces in 1918.

 The First World War eventually destroyed the Austro-Hungarian Empire, leaving a shrunken First Austrian Republic as a rump state.
 Serbia annexed much of the former Austrian holdings in the Balkans to become the Kingdom of Serbs, Croats and Slovenes, later the Kingdom of Yugoslavia.
 Austria was eventually annexed by Germany in 1938, ending its separate foreign relations.
 During World War II, Serbian prisoners of war were among Allied POWs held in the Stalag XVII-A, Stalag XVII-B, Stalag XVIII-A, Stalag XVIII-B, Stalag 317/XVIII-C and Stalag 398 German POW camps and forced labour subcamps in German-annexed Austria.

 A number of Serb medical doctors and veterinarians got educated in Austria during the interwar period and earlier as well.

 Economic relations

 Trade between two countries amounted to $1.87 billion in 2023; Austria's merchandise export to Serbia were over $1 billion; Serbian exports were standing at roughly $359 million.

 Austria is one of a leading foreign investors in Serbia.
-Austrian companies invested in Serbia largely in the financial sector: there are three Austrian banks (Raiffeisen, Erste, and Addiko) and two insurance companies (Wiener Stadtische and Grawe) operating on Serbian market.
+Austrian companies invested in Serbia largely in the financial sector: there are two Austrian banks (Raiffeisen and Erste) and two insurance companies (Wiener Stadtische and Grawe) operating on Serbian market.
 Austrian manufacturing companies present in Serbia include Wienerberger (roof-tiles manufacturing plant in Kanjiža), Palfinger (machinery manufacturing plant in Niš), Swarovski (machinery manufacturing plant in Subotica), Zumtobel (lightning manufacturing plant in Niš), Porr (building materials plant in Svilajnac), and Rauch (beverages plant in Koceljeva).
 OMV has the retail network of 63 filling stations in Serbia.